 - Add wine, turn heat up to high and bring to a boil for 3 minutes.

 - Add mussels and cover.
-Cook for about 7 minutes until mussels are open.
+Steam for about 7 minutes until mussels are open.
 Scoop out mussels into a bowl.
-Cut heat to medium, pour in 1/2 cup cream, cook for two minutes while stirring.
+Cut heat to medium, pour in 1/2 cup cream, cook for 2 minutes while stirring.

 - While stock is cooking, in a blender or food processor, puree the basil, parmesan, olive oil, 3/4 cup of cream, and remaining garlic.
 If you have difficulty with the basil puree add some of the stock to your blender.